Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Today is one of the most challenging and exciting days for us.
 It will also be our longest trek as we finally climb to the Everest Base Camp.
 We will start early and leave Lobuche after breakfast.
 The trail takes us past several glaciers, including the beautiful Khumbu Glacier.
 Similarly, we can witness the gorgeous Khumbu Icefall beyond the glacier.
 We will also pass by the Army Mountaineers Memorial to reach Gorak Shep.

-After reaching Gorak Shep, we will leave our luggage and begin ascending to Everest Base Camp.
+After reaching Gorak Shep, we will leave our luggage and begin ascending from Gorak Shep to Everest Base Camp.
 The trail leading to the base camp is challenging, and we must trek on rocky and icy terrain.
 Similarly, we will cross glacial moraine and debris to finally reach Mount Everest’s foothills.
 You will get a grand and up-close view of Mount Everest.
 After enjoying the view, we will return to Gorak Shep.

 Trek Time: